 Dear Compal Customers,

-All postal and fax bids need to be with us by FRIDAY 31 MAY and we will enter them on your behalf in thesaleroom.com/Comic Book Auctions website closing on Sunday 2 June starting at 2pm.
+Postal bids need to be with us by FRIDAY 2 JUNE and we will enter them on your behalf in thesaleroom.com/Comic Book Auctions website closing on Sunday 4 June from 2 pm.